 As GM, you can also leverage the unopened “doors” as appropriate, especially if using a PbtA system where failure leads to hard moves against the player.
 The PCs in the fog ended up leaving the banshee to go search the village for clues, and I could have had the Black Rider approach and act as another threat.

-It’s always humorous when the players pass on any of the “doors”.
-Initially, the players decided to make camp in the fog and wait for it to pass!
+It’s always humorous when the players pass on all of the “doors”.
+Initially, the players caught in the fog decided to make camp in the fog and wait for it to pass!
 I definitely should have had the Black Rider approach and force the choice.
 In the choice of caverns, one of the PCs investigated a deep pit in the room, which had been described the prior session; this was a 5e campaign so on failed investigation checks nothing happened; had this been Dungeon World, the zombies or spiders might have attacked.

 Monty Hall Prep has become a valuable tool in my toolbox as GM, and I hope you’ll find it helpful.
 Let your players find out what’s behind door #3!